Woody (Toy Story): Appearances

+Toy Story films

 Toy Story (1995)

 Woody is the favorite toy of his owner Andy Davis and is the leader of the toys in Andy's room.
 However, his position is jeopardized by the arrival of Buzz Lightyear, an astronaut action figure that Andy got as a birthday present.
 Buzz is convinced that he is an actual Space Ranger instead of a toy.
 The other toys quickly come to like him more than Woody.
 Annoyed and jealous, Woody tries to knock Buzz behind a desk, in hopes of retaining his status as Andy's favorite toy, but accidentally knocks Buzz out an open window.
 The other toys (except for Bo Peep and Slinky Dog) accuse Woody of getting rid of Buzz on purpose.
 Woody tries to explain that it was just an accident, but the toys (again except for Bo and Slinky) do not believe him and become more antagonistic towards him (especially Mr. Potato Head and Hamm the Piggy Bank).

 While on the way to Pizza Planet, a fight separates them from Andy at a gas station, which leads to them to being captured by Sid Phillips, Andy's malicious neighbor who likes to destroy toys for fun.
 While at Sid's house, Buzz becomes depressed after realizing he is an action figure, but Woody cheers him up by explaining how happy he made Andy.
 They work together and eventually reunite with Andy as he and his family move to a new house.
 Woody is also re-accepted among the other toys and forms a strong friendship with Buzz.

 Toy Story 2 (1999)

 While Woody is trying to save another toy from being sold at Andy's family yard sale, Al McWhiggin, a toy collector, spots Woody and steals him to bring him to his apartment.
 At Al's apartment, Woody discovers his past and legacy as the star of a 1957 Western children's show titled Woody's Roundup.
-It starred Stinky Pete the Prospector, cowgirl Jessie, and Woody's horse Bullseye.
+It starred Stinky Pete the Prospector, Jessie the Cowgirl, and Woody's horse Bullseye.
 Woody learns that he and the other Roundup toys are going to be shipped to Japan by Al to be displayed in a toy museum, which will only accept the collection if Woody is in it.

 Prospector is intent to make sure that the Roundup toys get into the museum; he convinces Woody to go along to Japan and forget Andy.
 Buzz and a few of the toys arrive to rescue Woody, who changes his mind and decides to return home.
 However, Prospector prevents Woody from leaving the apartment, ultimately leading to a confrontation at the airport, where the Prospector's plan is foiled.
 Woody, Buzz, and the other toys return to Andy's house, bringing Jessie and Bullseye with them.